Is There Anybody Out There?

 "Is There Anybody Out There?" is a song from the eleventh Pink Floyd album, The Wall.
+It is largely an instrumental, containing few lyrics and mainly consists of a classical guitar solo.

 Music

 The first half of the piece has the same concept of "Hey You", being a distress call from Pink.
 Musically, it's a droning bass synthesizer with various sound effects layered on top, and a repeating chorus of "Is there anybody out there?".
 The shrill siren-like sound effect used during this song is also used in an earlier Pink Floyd work, "Echoes".
 The noise is mimicking a seagull cry.
 The seagull noise was created by David Gilmour using a wah-wah pedal with the guitar and output leads plugged in the wrong way round.

 The second half of the song is an instrumental classical guitar solo.
 In interviews, David Gilmour has said that he tried to perform it, and was not satisfied with the final result ("I could play it with a leather pick but couldn't play it properly fingerstyle").
-Accordingly, session musician Joe DiBlasi was brought in by Michael Kamen to play with the rest of the orchestra.
-He was wrongly credited as "Ron DiBlasi" on the album sleeve and Pink Floyd website because Roger Waters only remembered that it was a three-letter name; Ron was the closest name he could remember to Joe when creating the record.
+Accordingly, session musician Joe DiBlasi was brought in.
+He is wrongly credited as "Ron DiBlasi" on the Pink Floyd website.

 Plot

+The Wall tells the story of Pink, an alienated young rock star who is retreating from society and isolating himself.
 At this point in the plot, the bitter and alienated Pink is attempting to reach anybody outside of his self-built wall.
 The repeated question "Is there anybody out there?" suggests that no response is heard.

 On the other hand, "Comfortably Numb" starts with the sentence "Hello, Is there anybody in there?", addressed to Pink.